skaldlabs/skald/README.md

 ## ✨ Features:

-* **Chat:** Chat with your knowledge in Skald with just one API call
+* **Chat:** Chat with your knowledge in Skald with just one API call.
-* **Search:** Use semantic search to find relevant context based on user queries
+* **Search:** Use semantic search to find relevant context based on user queries.
-* **Generate:** Generate content from your knowledge like documentation and reports
+* **Generate:** Generate content from your knowledge like documentation and reports.
 * **Powerful filtering**: Speed up and improve responses by filtering the accessible knowledge in every query.
 * **Amazing DX, no bullsh*t:** Implement in minutes with SDKs for every major language.
 Don't see yours? open an issue and we'll build it!
-* **Truly open-source:** Our open source version is fully-featured, easy to deploy and can run with **no third-party dependencies**.
-You heard that right, no need to configure a single env var.
+* **Truly open-source:** Our open source version is fully-featured, easy to deploy, and can even run with no third-party dependencies.

 ## 🚀 Get started